 How to get around the city

-Auckland has an excellent transport system which is easy to use, fast and clean.
-Britomart is the name of the central transportation hub, and it is from this point in the city you will find that most local trains and buses both start and finish.
+Auckland has an excellent transport system that is easy to use, fast and clean.
+Britomart is the name of the central transportation hub, and it is from this point in the city you will find that most local trains and buses start and finish.

 And just opposite Britomart is the ferry departure point to get you a little further afield.

-City buses are called “Link bus” and are cheap and frequent – so frequent in fact that they do no operate on a timetable.
+City buses are called “Link buses” and are cheap and frequent – so frequent that they do not operate on a timetable.

-All Link buses are red, green, amber or blue.
+All Link buses are red, green, amber, or blue.
 Just find the appropriate colored bus stop and wait for the next one.
-They will get you to all parts of the city quickly and are a great way to beat the heat on a warm day.
-With the added bonus that you get a mini-sightseeing trip too.
+They will get you to all parts of the city quickly and are a great way to beat the heat on a warm day, with the bonus that you get a mini-sightseeing trip too.

-If you are a family or group and are staying more than a few days in the city, consider pre-purchasing an “At Hop” smart card.
-This transport card covers buses, trains and ferries and you save around 20% of the cost of your local transport.
+If you are a family or group staying more than a few days in the city, consider pre-purchasing an “At Hop” smart card.
+This transport card covers buses, trains, and ferries, and you save around 20% of the cost of your local transport.

-Combine these options with walking and you will find you can see and explore a great deal of Auckland in the time you have.
-We recommend good walking shoes, a great guide, and a day of exploration walking across the city on foot.
+Combine these options with walking, and you can see and explore a great deal of Auckland in your time.
+We recommend good walking shoes, an excellent guide, and a day of exploration walking across the city on foot.